danylaksono/starling/README.md

-# Sitaru v.2
+# Starling v.2

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

 ## NOTES ON DEVELOPMENT